Governance

 Non-Executive Director

-Greg currently serves as Chairman of Little Company of Mary Health Care Limited and Perpetual Limited, Independent Chairman of Avanteos Investments Limited (Trustee of the Colonial First State Superannuation Funds), and he is a Non-executive Director of Australian Payments Plus Limited and some of its subsidiaries/ related entities, EdStart Pty Ltd, Tracks Media Pty Ltd and the Australian Indigenous Education Foundation.
-Greg is also an independent member of the Queensland Investment Corporation Private Equity Investment Committee.
+Greg currently serves as Chairman of Little Company of Mary Health Care Limited and Perpetual Limited, and as Independent Chairman of Avanteos Investments Limited.
+He is also a Non-Executive Director of Australian Payments Plus Limited, EdStart Pty Ltd, Tracks Media Pty Ltd and the Australian Indigenous Education Foundation, and an independent member of the Queensland Investment Corporation Private Equity Investment Committee.

-Greg has more than 30 years of financial services experience and his current non-executive career spans Government, superannuation, banking and technology sectors.
-Greg has a Bachelor of Economics (Actuarial Studies) from Macquarie University and is a Fellow of the Institute of Actuaries of Australia.
+Greg holds a Bachelor of Economics (Actuarial Studies) from Macquarie University and is a Fellow of the Institute of Actuaries of Australia.